wecodemore/wcm_lang_switch/README.md

-wcm_lang_switch
+WCM Language Switcher
 ===============

-WordPress plugin to switch language on a per use base
+WordPress plugin that adds a button to the admin toolbar.
+This buttons allows uses to seamlessly switch languages of the installation.